MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 Example 2 lists the details of the owning application corresponding to the `OwningApplicationId` registered in the specified tenant.

+TODO: add portion about viewing active 1P app Ids in this cmdlet

 ### Example 3

 ```powershell